etienneschalk/lspc/README.md

 This will first generate the sample folder used by unit tests, and then run the unit tests.

-You can also just create the test folder (it is already created, but you can recreate it), with:
+You can also just create the test folder, with:

 ```
 $ ./scripts/make_test_folders.sh